 In this guide, we look at the true cost of renewable energy, and compare it to fossil fuel and nuclear energy costs.

 Summary – The Cost Of Renewable Energy

-- Renewable energy technology and capital like solar and wind are consistently getting cheaper with more investment, demand, and so on
+Reports show that renewable energy technology and capital like solar and wind are consistently getting cheaper in some regions with more investment, demand, and so on

 Main Cost Factors For Energy Sources

 Capital costs (construction and all costs to get the project up and operating)